 Of course!
 For a list of hospitals in the Oklahoma City area, please visit the following website.
 For a list of free testing locations and to make an appointment, please visit our City of Oklahoma City website.
-Please note that there is currently a significant delay in receiving results due to increased testing.
 If you would like to receive a rapid test, please reach out to ARC Point Labs of Oklahoma or First Med Urgent Care – but there may be additional costs.

 What should we do if one of our players or athletes gets COVID-19?

 If someone you know tests positive for COVID-19, isolate as soon as possible to prevent the spread to others.
 Avoid using public transportation, ride-sharing services, or taxis and avoid going to the grocery store, running errands or doing anything where you will come into contact with others.
 Please visit our state website for more information on what to do if you’re sick.